 - Future Cougars of Color (FCOC) scholarship program - Complete your application for admission and scholarships by the January 31 deadline to be eligible.
 At the FCOC event, you'll visit the University with a diverse group of motivated students for a first-hand look at campus resources and academic programs.

 - An ideal time for future Cougars to schedule a campus visit.

 - Preview for Juniors - High school juniors from around the country get a special introduction to living and learning at Washington State University.

-- Destination WSU - Accepted students receive an in-depth, personal introduction to the University's academic programs and resources.
+- Experience WSU - Accepted students receive an in-depth, personal introduction to the University's academic programs and resources.
 Space is limited, so register for your event early.

 - If you've been offered admission as a freshman or transfer student, you can send in your $200 tuition deposit any time before the May 1 deadline to confirm your space at the University.

 - May 1

 Confirm your admission.
 If you've been offered admission as a freshman or transfer student, pay your $200 tuition deposit to confirm your space at the University.